-- 2. Enbridge expects to acquire its system gas supply under the following types of contracts during the Test Year: - Western Canadian Supplies: These supplies source gas in the supply area of Western Canada and will be transported either via TransCanada PipeLines Limited ("TransCanada or "TCPL") or via Alliance Pipeline to the Company's franchise area. - Ontario Production: The Ontario supply is de minimus in relative terms. - Peaking Contracts: These contracts source gas from other suppliers in the Eastern Zone during the winter season. - Chicago Supply: These supplies are to be acquired in Chicago and transported to Dawn via the Company's contracted capacity on the Vector Pipeline.
+- 2. Enbridge expects to acquire its system gas supply under the following types of contracts during the Fiscal Year: - Western Canadian Supplies: These supplies source gas in the supply area of Western Canada and will be transported either via TransCanada PipeLines Limited ("TCPL") or via Alliance Pipeline to the Company's franchise area. - Ontario Production: The Ontario supply is de minimus in relative terms. - Peaking contracts: These contracts source gas from other suppliers for delivery to Enbridge in the Eastern Zone during the winter season. - Chicago Supply: These supplies are to be acquired in Chicago and transported to Dawn via the Company's contracted capacity on the Vector Pipeline.

-Filed: 2014-11-28 EB-2014-0276 Exhibit D1 Tab 2 Schedule 1 Page 2 of 11 Plus Appendix A
+Filed: 2015-09-28 EB-2015-0114 Exhibit D1 Tab 2 Schedule 1 Page 2 of 10 Plus Appendix A